joechiu/95-Percent-Automation/README.md

 - Once the test completed, the root.go code version will be increased by 1 and pushed into the forked repository to complete the user case.

 ## TODO
-- fix the bugs if exist.
+- fix bugs if exist.
 - use an elegant domain name.
 - 100% automation.